-Outputs of the model are in shown in Exhibit 4-1 by comparing two "base case" settings, reflecting either adoption through long-term fixed-price power purchase agreement (PPA) procurement arrangements or long-term fixed-REC procurements.
+Outputs of the model are in shown in Exhibit 4-1 by comparing three "base case" scenarios, as follows:

+- PPA: Reflecting 100 percent adoption through long-term fixed-price power purchase agreement (PPA) procurement arrangements; - Fixed REC: 100 percent long-term fixed-REC procurements; and - Blend: a mix of 50 percent PPA projects and 50 percent fixed REC projects.

 The PPA approach assumes that renewable energy project developers will be able to sign up to long-term contracts offering a fixed level of total compensation per MWh generated, thus shielding generators in particular from commodity price risk.
 The fixed REC base case reflects the approach whereby generators receive a fixed top-up premium payment above energy and capacity revenue, in which case they would be exposed to commodity price fluctuations.
 These approaches are presented as "book end" benchmarks.
-The actual outcome would be expected to be a mix of these contracting approaches.
+The "Blend" scenario illustrates an outcome where resource procurement applies a mix of these contracting approaches.

-The base case uses the demand forecast developed in connection with the Staff White Paper.67 That forecast includes adjustments for both increased loads related to new electrification (e.g., electric vehicles, heat pumps) and other adjustments reflecting expected energy efficiency gains and peak load reductions.68 Using the adjusted forecast, the base case model shows a need for approximately 34,000 GWh of new renewable energy supply in 2030.
+The base case uses the demand forecast developed in connection with the Staff White Paper.68 That forecast includes adjustments for both increased loads related to new electrification (e.g., electric vehicles, heat pumps) and other adjustments reflecting expected energy efficiency gains and peak load reductions.69 Using the adjusted forecast, the base case model shows a need for approximately 34,000 GWh of new renewable energy supply in 2030.
 The model further suggests that approximately 5,000 GWh of that new supply will be met with "behind-the-meter" generation (such as customer-sited solar PV).
 With this assumption, and subtracting forecast installations in 2015 and 2016, the base case yields a total LSR increment of approximately 29,000 GWh needed to meet the 50 by 30 goal.

 The alternative, or high renewable, case illustrates the possibility that a larger amount of LSR may be needed if future demand grows more than the Staff White Paper load forecast anticipates.
-The demand projection used for the high renewable case follows the most recent NYISO forecast, which is based on anticipated economic activity, extended to 2030.
+The demand projection used for the high renewable case uses the energy efficiency forecast in the NYISO 2015 Gold book (extrapolated to 2030) in place of the energy efficiency forecast in the Staff White Paper.
 A higher load forecast means a higher renewable energy supply goal.
 Using this alternative demand projection, the high renewable case suggests that meeting the 50 by 30 target will require approximately 40,000 GWh of incremental LSR.